IES 6 IES 6:

 A record maintained by an individual of the nature of the assignments and tasks completed, and of the time incurred in completing those assignments and tasks.
 A work log might also include documentation of competences developed as a result of completing work assignments.

-Copyright © 2024 International Federation of Accountants.
+Copyright © 2025 International Federation of Accountants.
 All rights reserved.
 Any person accessing this site agrees to the Terms of Use and Privacy Policy.

 Description of Levels of Proficiency

-This description of levels of proficiency supports the use of learning outcomes in publications on professional accounting education such as IES 2, 3, and 4.
+This description of levels of proficiency supports the use of learning outcomes in the IESs and other publications.
 It provides descriptions of three levels of proficiency.
-These descriptions, together with the learning outcomes, provide information to help IFAC member bodies design their professional accounting education programs for a variety of professional accounting roles and specializations.
+These descriptions, together with the learning outcomes, provide information to help member organizations design their professional accounting education programs for a variety of professional accounting roles and specializations.

 Level of Proficiency Description